jxmx/xlxd-evo/README.md

-﻿# Copyright
+﻿# XLXD Evolution

-© 2016 Jean-Luc Deltombe LX3JL and Luc Engelmann LX1IQ

-The XLX Multiprotocol Gateway Reflector Server is part of the software system for the D-Star Network.
+The XLX Multiprotocol Gateway Reflector Server is part of the software system for multiple amateur radio digital modes.
 The sources are published under GPL Licenses.

+This is a fork of xlxd that intends to strongly track to upstream but standardize and modernize the code.
+Specifically, the initial goals are to:

+* Reorganize the project so applications/files follow standard Linux filesystem conventions
+* Package for Debian
+* Update the web GUI to create a responsive site for mobile
+* Apply certain updates to further customization and branding of the GUI

-# Supported Protocols since XLX v2.5.x
+## Supported Protocols since XLX v2.5.x

 - In D-Star, Icom-G3Terminal, DExtra, DPLus and DCS
 - In DMR, DMRPlus (dongle) and DMRMmdvm
 - In C4FM, YSF, Wires-X and IMRS
 - XLX Interlink protocol

+## Copyright

+© 2016-2024 Jean-Luc Deltombe LX3JL and Luc Engelmann LX1IQ
+© 2016-2025 Jason McCormick N8EI

 # Usage